Dawan-AI/SukkariDataset/README.md

 ### Raw Dataset:

-Sure!
-Here’s a rewritten version of your description:

 The raw dataset contains all the data collected during our data collection runs, without any preprocessing or cleaning steps applied.
 Each folder in the dataset is divided into two subfolders: a segmentation data folder and a metadata folder.